-N26 is launching its bank in the U.K.
+N26 is launching its bank in the UK

 How does it compare to Revolut?

 Let’s be honest, the elephant in the room is Revolut .
-The company has hundreds of thousands (if not over a million) customers in the U.K. N26 lets you do many of the things that you can already do with your Revolut account.
+The company has hundreds of thousands (if not over a million) customers in the U.K. N26 lets you do many of the things you can already do with your Revolut account.

 So let me point out a few differences.
 As I noted, N26 has a banking license and U.K. banking information.
 N26 cards work in Apple Pay and Google Pay.